MicrosoftDocs/Viva/Viva/insights/advanced/analyst/person-query.md

     1. Under **Select which employee attributes you want to include in the query**, select the **Select attributes** button.
     1. From the right pane, select **PopulationType**.
     1. Select the **Add to query** button.
 5. Run the query.
-On the upper right of the screen, select the **Run button**.
+On the upper right of the screen, select the **Run** button.
 6. After the query successfully runs, find its results in the **Query results** page.
 To:
     1. Download the .csv output file: Select the CSV icon from the **Downloads** column.
 If you want to connect the query to another file, like a Power BI visualization, you can select the copy link icon.
     1. **Edit**, **Edit query name**, **Clone**, **Favorite**, or **Delete** the query: Select the ellipses to the right of the **Downloads** column, then select the appropriate choice.